IBM/maximo-labs/MkDocs/monitor_saas/docs/monitor_anomalies.md

 10. Make sure to change all values with card sizes of `XLARGE` to `LARGE` and `XSMALLWIDE`to `SMALLWIDE`, since these formats have been deprecated.
 11. In the IDE, save your changes to the instance dashboard JSON file.
 12. You can see the finished [Industrial_Robot_Instance_Travel_Time.json](/monitor_saas/json/Industrial_Robot_Instance_Travel_Time.json) &nbsp;
-13. Return to the Monitor dasshboard editor and click on the `Import` icon.
+13. Return to the Monitor dashboard editor and click on the `Import` icon.
 14. Choose the `file` you updated with the line card click `open` to import your updated JSON file.
 15. Your asset dashboard should now look similar to the one below and have a `travel_time_anomaly` Card with some extreme anomalies like the one in the red rectangle. ![Robot Asset Dashboard](/img/monitor_saas/i114.png).